tritemio/FRETBursts/README.md

 --------------------
 FRETBursts is written in the [python programming language](http://www.python.org/) using the standard scientific-python stack of libraries (Numpy, Scipy, Matplotlib, IPython).
+Not only FRETBursts but also the entire software stack on which it is built upon is open-source and freely available to any scientist.

 FRETBursts uses consolidated software engineering techniques (version control, unit testing, regression testing) and a workflow based on